AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 * `remove_contact ic:T1234567B`

 **Note:**
-* Contact cannot be removed if there is a contract or appointment linked to the contact
+* Contact cannot be removed if there is a contract or appointment linked to the contact.
-* MessageBox will always display existence of contracts (if any) first, before displaying existence of appointments (if any)
+* MessageBox will always display existence of contracts (if any) first, before displaying existence of appointments (if any).

 ### Sorting contacts : `sort_contact`

 Sorts contacts in iCon by relevant flags.

 Format :
-1. `sort_contact -a` sort contact by name in alphabetical order
+1. `sort_contact -a` sort contact by name in alphabetical order.
-2. `sort_contact -i` sort contact by order in which contact was inserted/added into iCon
+2. `sort_contact -i` sort contact by order in which contact was inserted/added into iCon.

 **Note:**
-* Insertion order is the order in which contacts are added by the user
+* Insertion order is the order in which contacts are added by the user.

 ### Viewing contacts : `view_contact`

 Shows a list of all contacts or a specific contact in iCon.

 Format :
-1. `view_contact -a` view all contacts
+1. `view_contact -a` view all contacts.
-2. `view_contact ic:NRIC1 [NRIC2] [NRIC3]...` at least 1 NRIC to view
+2. `view_contact ic:NRIC1 [NRIC2] [NRIC3]...` at least 1 NRIC to view.

 Examples: